Pills 'n' Thrills and Bellyaches

-Pills 'n' Thrills and Bellyaches is the third studio album by English rock band Happy Mondays, released on 5 November 1990 by Factory Records.
-DJ Paul Oakenfold and collaborator Steve Osbourne were previously enlisted by the band for remixes.
+Pills 'n' Thrills and Bellyaches is the third studio album by the English rock band Happy Mondays, released on 5 November 1990 by Factory Records.
+Disc jockey (DJ) Paul Oakenfold and collaborator Steve Osborne were previously enlisted by the band for remixes.
 The success of these led to the pair producing "Step On", a cover of the John Kongos song, for Happy Mondays.
-The band went on a tour of the United States, and by the end of which, had started recording their next album with Oakenfold and Osbourne at Capitol Studios in Los Angeles, California.
+The band went on a tour of the United States, and by the end of which, had started recording their next album with Oakenfold and Osborne at Capitol Studios in Los Angeles, California.
 They returned to the United Kingdom, where further recording took place at Eden Studios in London until September 1990.
-Described as a Madchester album, Pills 'n' Thrills and Bellyaches saw substantial input from Oakenfold and Osbourne, with the former making loops, while the latter handled song arrangements.
+Described as a Madchester album, Pills 'n' Thrills and Bellyaches saw substantial input from Oakenfold and Osborne, with the former making loops while the latter handled song arrangements.

 The release of Pills 'n' Thrills and Bellyaches was aided by a distribution and licensing deal between Factory Records and major label London Recordings.
 "Kinky Afro" was released as the second single from the album on 8 October 1990; the album was promoted with an arena tour in the UK, with support from Donovan, to close out the year.
 Preceded by festival appearances in the UK and Brazil, "Loose Fit" was released as the album's third single in February 1991.
-Treks of mainland Europe and the US followed over the course of the next three months.
+Treks in mainland Europe and the US followed over the course of the next three months.
 After this, touring continued into August 1991 across a variety of festival performances and headlining shows.